vjuutilainen/coding-workshops/examples/06_data_circles2/README.md

-# Joining selections to data, part 2
+# Circles with data

-In this example we create graphic elements to represent data.
-The difference from previous example is that this time the length of the data changes.
+Creating graphic elements to represent data, using D3 methods `select`, `append` and `enter`.
+In this example the data changes when user clicks the window and `exit` method is needed to remove elements which don't have matching data.